NextDotID/docs/docs/introduction/intro.md

 slug: /
 ---

-Next.ID is an decentralized identity (DID) creation and management protocol built for developers.
+Next.ID is a decentralized identity (DID) creation and management protocol built for developers.
 The Next ID protocol is used as the secure connecting fiber between different web2 and web3 identifiers, such as wallets, twitter profiles, ENS names, Lens profiles, and many more.
 By connecting a person’s different identifiers together, they form an identity graph - a powerful, portable, sovereign (self-owned) digital identities.
 Next ID refers to these identities, digital representations of self, as avatars.

 We provide services for creating DIDs, querying existing relationships, attaching data payloads to DIDs.